yannissar/yannissar.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an associate professor at  Télécom Paris within  the Institut Polytechnique de Paris.
-I did a Ph.D at  Paris-Saclay University, in the Institut de Mathématiques d'Orsay, under the supervision of Christophe Giraud and Nicolas Verzelen.
-I then was a postdoctoral researcher at  CREST-ENSAE, working with Cristina Butucea.
-My research interests lie in statistical machine learning, mainly on network analysis, non-parametric statistics and  differential privacy.
+I did my Ph.D at  the Institut de Mathématiques d'Orsay at Paris-Saclay University, with Christophe Giraud and Nicolas Verzelen as advisors.
+I then moved to  CREST-ENSAE as a postdoctoral researcher, working with Cristina Butucea.
+My research interests lie in statistical machine learning, especially in network analysis, non-parametric statistics and data privacy.